marbetschar/marco.betschart.name/blog/2022-01-17-why-elementary-os-is-the-right-choice-for-me.md

 Traditionally, in the Linux world I had to make a choice: Either I want to be able to use the latest available software - or I'm fine with older versions which are better tested and more stable.
 This choice not only affected the desktop software used but the entire operating system.
 To put it bluntly: You had to choose between brand new, unstable distributions with potential high risk of breakage or older, better tested and therefore low risk distributions.

 The first option is good for developers and tinkerers, the second option is a solid choice for servers.
-But for a regular day to day user with basic needs?
+But for an everyday user which needs access to new features but does not want to compromise on stability?
 Either one of them is bad.

 That's why I love elementary OS' unique approach: The foundation is built using the highly stable low maintenance Ubuntu LTS release.
 This means it is well tested and I don't have to worry about it.
 But at the same time, I can use the latest and greates desktop applications which may require newer libraries - which are shipped within their own sandbox thanks to Flatpak.
 So both approaches can coexist and complement each other.